bradeggins/eda-cheatsheet/README.md

 `npx create-react-app my-app-name` - Create new react app.
 Component function must being with a captial.
 You need to import react on every component, export that component and require that componend in.

+Want a child component to change its parent state?
+Pass function as props to a child component.

+onChange
+onClick

+### Contolled Form

+Every time variable changes you should update state.
+State is what you will use to POST.

 ### react-router-dom

 `npm i -D react-router-dom` - Install react-router-dom as dev dependency.